epcgrs/100daysofcode/readme.md

 ## Projects

-1. [Stoic quotes 🏛️](https://github.com/epcgrs/100daysofcode/tree/main/1): a simple web app that shows a random stoic quote every time you refresh the page.
+1. [🏛️ Stoic quote](https://github.com/epcgrs/100daysofcode/tree/main/1): a simple web app that shows a random stoic quote every time you refresh the page.
 It uses a sqlite3 database for storage, an API in PHP, and JS for the front end to get the quotes from API.

-2. [Linkito ↪️](https://github.com/epcgrs/100daysofcode/tree/main/2): a URL shortener that allows you to create short links for long URLs, built using PHP and SQLITE.
+2. [↪️ Linkito](https://github.com/epcgrs/100daysofcode/tree/main/2): a URL shortener that allows you to create short links for long URLs, built using PHP and SQLITE.

+3. [🗒️ SnipShare](https://github.com/epcgrs/100daysofcode/tree/main/3): a simple and fast code snippet sharing tool.
+It allows you to share code snippets with others easily.
+It is built using Next.js and is designed to be simple and easy to use.